OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 OpenNebula API & Database Schema
 ================================================================================

 * The virtual machine pool table includes a new column with a short XML description of the VM.
-This speedups list operations on the VM pool for large deployments.
+This speeds up list operations on the VM pool for large deployments.
 Note that the XML document includes only the most relevant information, you need to perform a show API call or command to get the full information of the VM.

 XMLRPC API Changes
 --------------------------------------------------------------------------------